ohyeenlorlar/printf/README.md

 6. How is the world ruled and led to war?
-Diplomats lie to journalists and believe t

-hese lies when they see them in print
+Diplomats lie to journalists and believe these lies when they see them in print

 Handle the following conversion specifier: p.